alankrantas/TeachableMachine-p5js-serialport/teachable-machine-image-recognition-p5js-serial-port/README.md

 Open a Command Prompt or Terminal and execute ```npm install --save http-server``` under the project root directory.
 This will install a copy of http-server in the project, under the directory "node-modules".

-### Download Teachable Machine image recognition model
+### Train and download Teachable Machine image recognition model

 https://teachablemachine.withgoogle.com/train/image

+Train a model, the image labels should be named as single characters like "1", "2", "3"...etc. because the Arduino script reads single characters.

-Train a model, download (not upload) it in the form of **Tensorflow.js**.
+Download (not upload) it in the form of **Tensorflow.js**.
 Unzip the three files (metadata.json, model.json, weights.bin) into the project's \model subdirectory.

 ### Choose serial port